Properly handle dataset recordsize of 1M

 I cannot reproduce this in our 11.2 Nightlies, so perhaps this was already fixed?
 Could you or someone else try in a newer version to confirm?

-#5 Updated by Michael Reynolds over 2 years ago
+#5 Updated by Michael Reynolds about 3 years ago

 - Status changed from Blocked to Failed Testing